Birdwatcher's Diary™

 Rain: Perhaps surprisingly, iPhones and iPods can be operated inside ZipLoc plastic bags.
 While any bag you buy in the store will work, the ideal solution is a 3x5 bag which fits the unit perfectly.
 The bad news is that they're only available in bags of 100 (!), but the good news is they're fairly inexpensive (just a few dollars).
 Here are two sources we've found; the first is the one we use:

 Cold: As noted above, some very thin gloves will work, but most gloves will not, because the iPhone and iPod work on "conductance," that is, they rely on electrical contact with the finger.
-However, there are several manufacturers of special gloves for iPhones, which either have special metallic fingertips or other mechanisms for assuring proper electrical contact.
-We have not tried these products (except at trade shows), but here are three different manufacturers of such gloves:
+However, there are now numerous manufacturers of special gloves for iPhones, which either have special metallic fingertips or other mechanisms for assuring proper electrical contact, selling for as little as $7 (and up!).

 Styluses: There are also "capacative styluses" (stylii?) that you can use with touchscreens, like this one from Griffin.
 Because this would require two hands (one to hold the iPhone, the other the stylus) leaving none for your binoculars, it's probably not the best solution for the field, but worth mentioning.